mackrusing/csp-create-performance-task-2022/readme.md

 ### Dev dependencies

-- Prettier: code formatting
+- prettier: code formatting

 ## Usage

 ## Issues

-If you find any bugs, feel free to open an issue on this projects [issue page](https://github.com/mackrusing/rest-api/issues).
+If you find any bugs, feel free to open an issue on this project's [issue page](https://github.com/mackrusing/rest-api/issues).

 ## License